CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 On occasion your Elixir is going to want to interact with an external program.
 This may be for speed, but more likely you are going to want to take advantage of a library that has been written in C. The most common options are using [Ports](http://erlang.org/doc/tutorial/c_port.html) and [Native Interface Functions (NIFs)](http://erlang.org/doc/tutorial/nif.html).

 Let's write a simple port example with a C application that just echoes back whatever is sent to it.
-Warning: there's going to be a lot more `C` than Elixir.
+Warning: there's going to be a lot more C than Elixir.

+(The examples were developed with Elixir 1.5.1 and Erlang 20.1, though it really should not make any difference.
+The C is standard ANSI with some POSIX headers.)

 ## Step 1 - Create our Mix project with some C inside